wf4ever/ro-manager/src/roverlay/roverlay.md

 ## Service API description

+The Overlay RO service provides a simple REST-style API over HTTP, and should be accessible by any cl;iebnt cabable is issuing simple HTTP requests.

 In the examples below, lines of data sent by an HTTP client are prefixed with `C:`.
 Responses sent by the Overlay RO service are prefixed with `S:`.
-Long request/response lines may be split over several lines in the document, with added whitespace, for readability;  it shopud be understood that the corresponding wire protocol interactions do not include the newlines and whitespace.

 ### Create an Overlay RO